RoyRoden/PerspectiveProjection/README.md

 **Note:** By rescaling PerspectiveProjection following the above steps, you will notice that CameraOrigin scale values will also change accordingly.
 This ensures that the tracked camera movements in the real-world are properly scaled in the Unity scene.

 ### Camera Tracking and Positioning
-This package should work with any tracking method (i.e. Vive Tracker) that allows to mirror the position of a real-world camera to that of the CaptureCamera gameobject in the scene.
+This package should work with any tracking method (i.e. Vive Tracker) that allows to mirror the position of a real-world camera to that of the TrackedCamera gameobject in the scene.

 * To position the camera in relation to the screen (ScreenProjection) move and rotate CameraOrigin as needed.
 * Do the same as in the above step to "compensate" for real-world tracked data.
 The position and rotation of the real-world camera in relation to the real-world screen should match that of the TrackedCamera in relation to ScreenProjection.